iadod/iadod.github.io/_posts/2021-04-30-On-Archetypes.md

 they are a framework, on an explicit anicdote which you or I as an individual can easliy relate to.

 The Bible has essentially built the most compelling narrative on top of this framework.
-Now, Jungian architypes did not come before the bible, but I think what carl jung was able to articulate is some sort of framework that appears to underwrite the human condition and may even be a part of our cognitive architecture, part of our nature.
+Now, Jungian architypes did not come before the bible, but I think what Carl Jung was able to articulate is some sort of framework that appears to underwrite the human condition and may even be a part of our cognitive architecture, part of our nature.
 The Bible clued into the same phenomena but wrote a story instead of explicitly defining the underlying infrastructure.